dennisgan/dapaas.github.io/documentation.md

 ####  <a name="prefixers"></a>Creating and Editing Prefixers
-One special type of utility functions you may define is **prefixer** -- function that adds some prefix to its argument in a such way, that the result represents an URI.
+One special type of utility functions you may define is **prefixer** -- function that expects one argument and adds some prefix to this argument in a such way, that the result represents an URI.
 This is something you may need in constructing RDF mapping part.
 If all you need is just constructing URI nodes by adding the same type of prefix to all values in a column, you should define prefixers in "Edit RDF mapping prefixes" dialog (see [Building RDF Mapping](#rdf) section).
 However, if you need to add some logic in assigning prefixes depending on column values, you should define prefixer functions here in pipeline view.
 You may create and edit prefixers in the "Edit prefixers" window.
 To see this window  press ![Edit prefixers](/static/images/documentation/editprefixers.png) button in the pipeline view.
 Here you can see the list of all prefixers you created for current transformation.
 You may add a new prefixer by specifying its name and URI and pressing ![Add prefixer](/static/images/documentation/addprefixer.png)  button.
 Created prefixer will instantly appear in the list of prefixers above.
 It is possible as well to create prefixer by adding some string to the existing one.
 In this case select a prefixer you wish to use as a base one, enter new prefixer name and string value and press ![Add prefixer from base](/static/images/documentation/addprefixerfrom.png).
 Now, if the base prefixer is changed, changes will be as well applied to the child prefixers.
 To remove prefixers select all prefixers you wish to remove and press ![Remove prefixer](/static/images/documentation/removeprefixers.png).

 ###  <a name="rdf"></a>Building RDF Mapping